miyosuda/disentangled_vae/README.md

 ## 2D shape disentaglement

-Result by changing latent Z from -3.0 to 3.0 with β=4.0 Disentaglment is not clear but latent variables with small variance Z0, Z2, Z6 seem retrieving x, y rotation.
+Result by changing latent Z from -3.0 to 3.0 with β=4.0

+Disentaglment is obscure but latent variables with small variance Z0, Z2, Z6 seem extracting "x", "y" and "rotation" parameters.
+(Though they are still entalgled a bit.)

 z0:
 ![](disentangle_img/check_z0_0.png)